Go to Content 1 Go to Home 2 Go to Navigation 3 Go to Search 4 Go to Sitemap 5

 It is important to note that the seats intended for the Passenger with Special Assistance Needs do not necessarily correspond to the seats in the first rows (which are generally marketed by companies as premium seats).

-Pre-booking of seats (including premium seats) is an optional service that can be offered free of charge or for a fee for consumers to actively choose, depending on their different preferences and willingness to pay.
-It is not to be confused with the company's obligation to provide priority boarding and assistance to passengers with special assistance needs during all phases of the journey, as well as allocating them on board the aircraft in seats with certain characteristics and location depending on their special needs, the purpose of which is to provide for their accessibility, in accordance with the provisions of ANAC Resolution 280/2013.
+Pre-booking of seats (including premium seats) is an optional service that can be offered free of charge or for a fee for passengers to actively choose, depending on their different preferences and willingness to pay.
+It is not to be confused with the company's obligation to provide priority boarding and assistance to passengers with special assistance needs during all phases of the flight, as well as allocating them on board the aircraft in seats with certain characteristics and location depending on their special needs, the purpose of which is to provide for their accessibility, in accordance with the provisions of ANAC Resolution 280/2013.

 Are there any rules at the airport for transporting equipment used by Passengers with Special Needs?

 First of all, the safety rules established for each piece of equipment or technical aid must be observed.
 For example, there are restrictions on the use of aids with lithium batteries.
-ANAC recommends consulting the “What can I carry?” website, as well as contacting the airline in advance for more information.
+ANAC recommends consulting “What can I carry?” website, as well as contacting the airline in advance for more information.

 If there are no security restrictions, the technical aids used by the Passenger with Special Assistance Needs to help them get around and the necessary medical equipment can be used in the restricted area and taken to the aircraft door, as long as they are checked through the airport’s security inspection channel.